-Unpaid Capacity - Generally, you may serve as an officer, director, board member, or partner of a private company or non-profit organization in an unpaid capacity as long as it doesn't present a conflict of interest with Huntington, and you have obtained written approval from your manager.
-Paid Capacity - You may not accept any paid officer, director, board member, or partner of a private company or a non-profit organization unless the Executive Leadership Team member for the segment in which you work, and the Conduct Risk Office provide advanced written approval.
+- Unpaid Capacity Generally, you may serve as an officer, board member, or partner of a private company or nonprofit organization in an unpaid capacity as long as it doesn't present a conflict of interest with Huntington, and you have obtained written approval from your manager. - Paid Capacity You may not accept any paid officer, board position, or partner of a private company or a non-profit organization unless the Executive Leadership Team member for the segment in which you work, and the Conduct Risk Office approve in writing the appointment in advance.